Menu

 ]

-Each parallel branch runs the generate_joke node.
-It receives a JokeState (not the full OverallState) and returns a joke wrapped in a list.
+Every branch fires the same generate_joke function.
+The function takes a JokeState — not the full OverallState — and hands back one joke wrapped in a list.

 def generate_joke(state: JokeState) -> dict: